Hot dog-eating champ Joey Chestnut won't compete this July 4. What’s the beef?

 He has consistently won the coveted Mustard Yellow Belt every year since, except for an underdog upset by Matt Stonie in 2015.
 The number of 56-gram, 6.75-inch hot dogs he’s guzzled over the years weigh the equivalent of the average UFC featherweight fighter (about 142 pounds) and would stack up to more than double the height of the Statue of Liberty, according to ESPN.

-Chestnut has not only won the Coney Island contest 16 times, but holds all 10 highest totals in the event and even earned a Guinness World Record in 2021 for eating 76 hot dogs in 10 minutes.
+Chestnut has not only won the Coney Island contest 16 times, but holds all 10 highest totals in the event and even earned a Guinness World Record in 2021 for eating 76 hot dogs in 10 minutes at the competition.

+“At this point, Joey Chestnut is the household name, the contest isn't the household name,” comedian Jamie Loftus, author of the book Raw Dog: The Naked Truth About Hot Dogs, told NPR.
+“They need him more than he needs them.”

 The 40-year-old actually holds some 55 world records for guzzling a wide range of foods in a variety of competitions over the years, including: hard boiled eggs (141 in 8 minutes), pastrami (25 sandwiches in 10 minutes), shrimp wontons (390 in 8 minutes), grilled cheese sandwiches (47 in 10 minutes), pierogi (165 in 8 minutes) and whole turkeys (9.35 lbs in 10 minutes).